 Monterrey Nuevo Leon, Mexico Travel Guide

 Monterrey sits nestled within the Sierra Madre Oriental mountain range in the northeastern state of Nuevo León.
-Its geographic position gives the city a dramatic backdrop, with the iconic Cerro de la Silla (Saddle Mountain) a constant presence on the skyline.
+Its geographic position gives the city a dramatic backdrop, with the iconic Cerro de la Silla (Saddle Mountain) a continuous presence on the skyline.

 City founded by Diego de Montemayor as a modest colonial outpost.